-Winter Recovery: Helping Your Landscape Bounce Back After Heavy Snow
+Caring for Your Landscape After Heavy Snow

 As snow begins to melt, take a slow walk through your landscape and look for:

-• Branches resting on the ground or other plants
+• Branches resting on the ground

 Branches that are bent but unbroken often rebound on their own — give them time before making cuts.
 Check out our guide to dormant pruning for more details.

-What to look for
+What to Look For

 • Damage higher on the trunk than expected